LawServer Nav Menu

 • person: may be construed to extend to and include co-partnerships and bodies corporate and politic.
 See Rhode Island General Laws 43-3-6

-(b) “Department” means the department of health when the incident occurs in a health care facility, and the department of behavioral healthcare, developmental disabilities and hospitals when the incident occurs in a community residence for people who are mentally retarded or persons with developmental disabilities.
+(b) “Department” means the department of health when the incident occurs in a healthcare facility, and the department of behavioral healthcare, developmental disabilities and hospitals when the incident occurs in a community residence for persons with intellectual or developmental disabilities.

 (1) As punishment;